Nikki Ame: Classic Japanese Cinnamon Candy

-Until now, I have introduced several classic Japanese hard candies, which includes “Shio Ame (塩飴: Japanese salt candy)”, “Kuro Ame (黒飴: Japanese brown sugar candy)”, “Hakka Ame (ハッカ飴: Japanese peppermint candy)”, and “Mizu Ame (水飴: Japanese starch syrup candy)”.
+Until now, I have introduced several classic Japanese hard candies, which include “Shio Ame (塩飴: salt candy)”, “Kuro Ame (黒飴: brown sugar candy)”, “Hakka Ame (ハッカ飴: Japanese peppermint candy)”, and “Mizu Ame (水飴: starch syrup candy)”.

-All of these Japanese candies have been widely enjoyed in Japan for decades and are familiar to us Japanese.
-Besides, all of them have a simple nostalgic taste.
-Additionally, since there is one more such classic Japanese hard candy about which I haven’t written yet, I purchased that the other day at a supermarket for this blog article.
+All of these “Ame (飴)” candies have been widely enjoyed in Japan for decades and are very familiar to us Japanese with a simple nostalgic taste.
+Actually, in addition to them, there is one more such classic Ame hard candy about which I haven’t written yet, so I purchased that the other day at a supermarket for this blog article.